-Persons under the age of 18 are classified as children in the UK; therefore it is not surprising to see many young people who get caught up in aspects of criminal exploitation.
+Persons under the age of 18 are classified as children in the UK and some get caught up in aspects of criminal exploitation.
 They are particularly vulnerable to exploitation by individual opportunists, traffickers and organised crime groups.
 They can be deliberately targeted by criminals, or ruthlessly exploited by the people who should protect them.
 About a quarter of the victims referred to the UK National Referral Mechanism are children, a high proportion of which are older teenagers.